-- Work closely with physicians, administer medications, and provide emotional support.
+- Worked closely with physicians, administer medications, and provide emotional support.

-- Provide professional medical care as well as supportive social, emotional, and spiritual services to accomplish this.
+- Provided professional medical care as well as supportive social, emotional, and spiritual services to accomplish this.

 - Coordinate the care of every hospice patient through an advising physician, provide direct patient care, evaluate the patients’ conditions, and serve as the liaison between families and physicians.

-- Provide nursing care to include physical, mental and personal hygiene to in home care patient.
+- Provided nursing care to include physical, mental and personal hygiene to in home care patient.

 - Maintain and monitor special diet as recommended by patient dietician.